imichaelnorris/birdpress/assets/birdpress/posts/post1.md

-# This is Post 1
+# Post 1
-This is the text in post1.
+Which came first, the BirdPress or the EggPress?